DDriggs00/mavlinkinterface/Documentation/Active/lights.md

 # lights( brightness )
 Sets the lights to a specific brightness

-## Arguments
+## Parameters
 brightness (integer):
-: An integer from 0 to 100, representing the percent brightness of the lights.
+> An integer from 0 to 100, representing the percent brightness of the lights.

 ## Return Values:
 Returns a string.